section-engineering-education/engineering-education/content/articles/how-to-create-a-web-component-with-vanilla-javascript/index.md

 published: true
 url: /how-to-create-a-web-component-with-vanilla-javascript/
 title: Creating a web component with Vanilla JavaScript
-description: This article will walk the user through understanding web components and how onw can create a web component using vanilla javascript.
+description: This article will walk the user through understanding web components and how one can create a web component using vanilla javascript.
 author: wangui-leah
-date: 2021-09-17T00:00:00-15:00
+date: 2021-09-20T00:00:00-00:30
 topics: [Langauges]
 excerpt_separator: <!--more-->
 images: